View Robert McKnight's Obituary on https://www.wvgazettemail.com/ and share memories

 |

-ROBERT JOSEPH McKNIGHT, JR., age 65, of Falls View died January 8, 2010.
-He was born March 9, 1954 in Montgomery and is the son of Hope Nutter McKnight and the late Robert McKnight Sr.
+He was born March 9, 1954, in Montgomery and is the son of Hope Nutter McKnight and the late Robert McKnight Sr.

-Surviving: wife Patty Ann McKnight; mother Hope McKnight of Charleston; brothers Chris McKnight of Morgantown, Matt McKnight of Longview, TX and Joe McKnight of Chapmanville, WV.
+Surviving: Wife, Patty Ann McKnight; mother, Hope McKnight of Charleston; sister, Julie Monnig of Cross Lanes; brothers, Chris McKnight of Morgantown, Matt McKnight of Longview, Texas, and Joe McKnight of Chapmanville.